allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 with possible uses — class list itself describes what the system can do.

 ## The first assumption
 We have a mocked implementation as the schedule creator.
-It is ok to test logic at the unit test level, but not enough to run a prototype.
+It is OK to test logic at the unit test level, but not enough to run a prototype.
 After a short call we know more — there will be six slots, two hours each, starting at 8:oo a.m.